 Ever get sick of the same old tomato sauce for your pasta?
 I know I do!
-Roasted red peppers come to the rescue in this tasty sauce; fight flavor fatigue with their sweet & savory, lightly charred piquancy.
+Roasted red peppers come to the rescue in this delicious sauce; fight flavor fatigue with their sweet & savory, lightly charred piquancy.

-Using some of my favorite pantry staples – nutritional yeast and cashews, I’m looking at you! – you can transform humble bell peppers into a dreamy sauce that takes almost no time to make, but is still fancy enough for company.
+Using some of my favorite pantry staples - nutritional yeast and cashews, I'm looking at you! - you can transform humble bell peppers into a dreamy sauce that takes almost no time to make but is still fancy enough for company.

-Wondering what roasted pepper sauce is all about?
 This simple recipe is about to transform your ho-hum pasta into something extra special.

 All you'll need to make this pasta sauce is:

 - Roasted Red Peppers - I'm all about shortcuts that will get tasty and healthy dinners on the table in a flash.
 Grab a jar of roasted red peppers in water (which you'll drain) to keep in the pantry for when you need a flavor boost.
 You can also opt to roast your own bell peppers if you prefer.

 - Onion - Since you are cooking the onion in this recipe, you can opt for any color you have on hand.
 Want to save even more time?
 Opt for a bag of frozen chopped onions instead.